pvandervelde/mindvortex/src/posts/2022-12-04-Swerve-drive-introduction.md

 this journey is the desire to design and build an autonomous mobile robot from the ground up.

 My goal is to build an off-road capable robot that can navigate autonomously between different locations to execute tasks either by itself or in cooperation with other robots.
-This would obviously be quite an inspirational goal that involves quite a few robot different parts, a lot of code and many hours of building and testing to achieve.
+This is quite an inspirational goal that involves quite a few robot different parts, a lot of code and many hours of building and testing to achieve.

 The chassis of the robot will have four drive modules.
 Each module has one wheel attached that will